Brikwerk/nxbt/docs/Windows-and-macOS-Installation.md

     python3 vagrant_setup.py
     ```

-3. Follow the tool's directions and choose the USB Bluetooth adapter you would like to use with NXBT.
-Additionally, you'll be able to choose between intalling NXBT from PyPi or from the cloned repository.
+3. Follow the tool's directions and choose the Bluetooth adapter you would like to use with NXBT.
+Additionally, you'll be able to choose between installing NXBT from PyPi or from the cloned repository.
 Installing NXBT from the cloned repository allows for use of development version (as well as editing NXBT itself)

 4. Once the Vagrant setup tool is finished, you should see a file called `Vagrantfile` located in the same directory as the setup tool.
 You should now be able to boot the VM with the following command: